Egg fried rice

 Equipment

-Chopping board, vegetable knife, garlic press, large saucepan, colander, large deep frying pan or wok, mixing spoon, large flat plate/tray, measuring jug, fork, measuring spoons.
+Weighing scales, chopping board, sharp knife, vegetable peeler, garlic press, large saucepan, colander, large frying pan or wok, heat-resistant spoon, plate, measuring jug, fork, measuring spoons.

 Method